-Honoring the essence of story, in all its forms, is our charge at The New Xanadu.
+Honoring the essence of story, in all its forms, is our purpose at The New Xanadu.
 We celebrate craft and creativity in all its forms, striving to embody Doane’s enduring interdisciplinary spirit and liberal arts identity.
 We pay homage to our history by publishing original stories, nonfiction essays, poetry, vignettes, paintings, sketches, photography, and so much more.
 We look to the future by embracing new media, such as student films and musical performances, and by expanding our mission to include collaboration, discussion, and instruction.
-This new mission includes instructional workshops for all kinds of writers and writing.
-As well we have reintroduced the Write Out Loud reading series for campus authors.
-We showcase the latest faculty scholarship, in all its forms, with the new Xanadu Scholars speaking series.
-We will also host podcasts, virtual discussions among students and faculty, and meetings of the Crete Area Death Café.
+This new mission includes new programs like Xanadu Fireside and Wounded Healers, a narrative medicine workshop for students and faculty to explore the links between healthcare and the arts.

-The New Xanadu is a dynamic embodiment of higher education at its applied and experiential best.
+The New Xanadu, or TNX, is a dynamic embodiment of higher education at its applied and experiential best.

 Online | Interdisciplinary

-The New Xanadu is moving to this new website that will launch in May 2021.
-This digital platform will allow us to publish more submissions, longer written pieces, and new media such as student films and musical performances.
-Watch for new podcasts, virtual discussions about topics such as Narrative Medicine and the new Integrated Humanities program, and upcoming meetings of the Crete Death Café.
+The New Xanadu moved to this new website in May 2021.
+The digital platform will allow us to publish more submissions, longer written pieces, and new media such as student films and musical performances.
+We are able now as well to showcase a variety of other achievements and projects by students and faculty.

 Workshops | Collaboration

 The New Xanadu will offer instructional workshops for writers across campus, for those wrestling with creative work in progress or agonizing over personal statements and application letters, among other things.
-The first will happen in late March as part of the annual Pre Health Boot Camp for students seeking careers in medicine and health care.
 Contact us to collaborate or arrange a workshop for writers in your program.

 Get in Touch